 - Clean the motorcycle. (

 p.
-203)
+205)

 - Clean the brakes.

-After EVERY trip on salted roads, thoroughly clean the motorcycle and, in particular, the brake calipers and brake linings while cooled and installed with cold water and dry carefully.
+After EVERY trip on salted roads, thoroughly clean the motorcycle and, in particular, the brake calipers and brake linings, after they have cooled down and without removing them, with cold water and dry carefully.

-Treat the engine, the swingarm, and all other bare or zinc plated parts (except brake discs) with a wax-based corrosion inhibitor.
+Treat the engine, the link fork, and all other bare or zinc-plated parts (except the brake discs) with a wax-based corrosion inhibitor.

-Corrosion inhibitor is not permitted to come in contact with the brake discs as this would greatly reduce the braking force.
+Corrosion inhibitor must not come in contact with the brake discs as this would greatly reduce the braking force.

-- Clean the chain. ( p.
-118)
+- Clean the chain. (p.
+122)